Nana Akufo-Addo: LGBT rights

 Akufo-Addo has taken a relatively moderate line on LGBT rights in Ghana.
 In November 2017, he suggested that the legalisation of homosexuality is inevitable and said he can foresee a change in the law.
 Akufo-Addo, who spent much of his early life in England, said that LGBT rights will evolve in Ghana as they have in the United Kingdom.
 However, he affirmed that LGBT rights were not part of the government agenda at the moment.
 In August 2018, he reiterated that the Government of Ghana would not legalise same-sex marriage or decriminalise homosexuality under his leadership.

 Sports

-In February 2019, Akufo-Addo's administration announced a complete renovation of sports buildings around Ghana due to the country hosting the Africa Games in 2023.
+In February 2019, Akufo-Addo's administration announced a complete renovation of sports buildings around Ghana due to the country hosting the African Games in 2024.
 Buildings include Accra and Cape Coast Sports Stadium and the Azumah Nelson Sports Complex in Kaneshie.
 The University of Ghana Sports Stadium whose renovations were abandoned in 2009 after former President John Kufuor left office will also proceed.